Boardified is the integrative platform for board development for nonprofit organizations in North America.

 In response to the coronavirus pandemic, Boardified (formerly The Board Member Institute) has been providing just-in-time support to board members and staff professionals through Town Hall webinars, access to thought leaders in the field, one-on-one coaching, and the Technical Assistance Collaborative.
 You can access recordings of our Town Halls here.

 Boardified also partnered with the JUF and local Jewish funders to found Chicago’s Technical Assistance Collaborative.
 The Collaborative provides support to Chicago Jewish organizations to clarify problems resulting from the crisis, identify solutions, and scale recommendations.
 Boardified works closely with its partners to curate webinars, cohort learning, and customized interventions with experts that many in the nonprofit community would otherwise not be able to access.
-This partnership stands out as the first of its kind in the Jewish community.
+Learn more about this first of its kind partnership in the Jewish community.

 Alicia S. Oberman